bozdaglab/NRPreTo/README.md

 #### model_eval.py
 This script is used to evaluate model at 2 different levels.
 This scripts provides both confusion matrix and model performance in terms of F1, Accuracy, Presicion, Recall, ROC-AUC score and Mathews Correlation Coefficient.

+#### conf.int
+This is a configuration file for hyper-parameters tuning script (feature_rank.py).
+User can change hyper-paramter range by editing following this file.

 ## Run Locally